Club Live (CL) & Friday Night Live (FNL)

 The mission of this program is to reduce the illegal sales of tobacco to minors through the enforcement of the STAKE act.
 Youth, ages 14-17, assist the California Department of Public Health and Inspectors from the Food & Drug Branch with compliance checks related to tobacco sales by retailers to those under the age 21.
 Reducing youth access to tobacco is an important facet of prevention work.

 Thumbs Up!
 Thumbs Down (TUTD) Program

-TUTD is Breathe California of Sacramento- Emigrant Trail's Youth advocacy program involving tobacco research project to eliminate the influence of tobacco content in film.
+TUTD is Breathe California of Sacramento Region's advocacy program involving tobacco research project to eliminate the influence of tobacco content in film.
 The data collected from student movie reviews is posted weekly and used by university-level researchers and public health professionals.
-Introductory TUTD programs are offered at 3 schools and all high schools share opportunities for participation in the formal TUTD held at BCEST's office.
+Introductory TUTD programs are offered at 3 schools and all high schools share opportunities for participation in the formal TUTD held at BCSR's office.

 Why advocacy?
 Scientific studies from UC San Francisco demonstrate the exposure to smoking in movies is a significant risk factor for youth smoking initiation.